olaurino/mapping-vodml/004-normative.md

 #### Description ####

-Every instance of an **ObjectType** inherits from its implicit ultimate super type *vo-dml:ObjectTypeInstance* its *vo-dml:ObjectTypeInstance.container* property.
-In the *vo-dml* model this is represented as a collection of type *vo-dml:Reference*, with multiplicity 0..1.
+Every instance of an **ObjectType** inherits from its implicit ultimate super type *vodml-map:ObjectTypeInstance* its *vodml-map:ObjectTypeInstance.container* property.
+In the *vodml-map* model this is represented as a collection of type *vodml-map:Reference*, with multiplicity 0..1.
 This should be interpreted as the possibility of adding on a serialized **ObjectType** instance a reference to its container/parent object.